 This approach is recommended if this is the first Firewall instance being attached to the gateway.

 This step launches a Firewall instance and associates it with one of the FireNet gateways.

-The Firewall instance and the associated Aviatrix FireNet gateway above must be in the same AZ, and, we recommend that the Management Interface Subnet and Egress (untrust dataplane) Interface Subnet should not be in the same subnet.
+The Firewall instance and the associated Aviatrix FireNet gateway above must be in the same AZ (Availability Zone).
+Also, the Management Interface Subnet and Egress (untrust dataplane) Interface Subnet should not be in the same subnet.

-Go to Aviatrix Controller’s console and navigate to Firewall Network -> Setup -> Step 7a and provide all the required input as shown in a table and click “Launch” button.
+In the Aviatrix Controller, navigate to Firewall Network > Setup > Firewall > Step 2a.
+Provide all the required input as shown in a table.
+Click Launch.